cocey/cocey.github.io/README.md

 9. Linux
 10. Network

-I was the team leader of "Software Development Team" that is responsible to manage, design and develop network based software - mostly analytics data for customers.
+I was the team leader of the "Software Development Team" which is responsible to manage, design, and develop network-based software - mostly analytics data for customers.

 We developed hotspot systems for Cisco devices.

-Location based analytics reporting (over 4+ M footprint per day) for shopping malls, automotive, coffee shops (chains), retails, banks etc.
+Location-based analytics reporting (over 4+ M footprints per day) for shopping malls, automotive, coffee shops (chains), retails, banks, etc.

 IoT integrations for retail and production industries

-Designing complex and hybrid systems like working with 16.000 Access point over 1+ M clients all over the country.
+Designing complex and hybrid systems like working with 16.000 Access points over 1+ M clients all over the country.

-Analytics for enterprise customers that reports usage of Cisco based network and collaboration devices (CUCM, CMS etc)
+Analytics for enterprise customers that reports usage of Cisco-based network and collaboration devices (CUCM, CMS, etc)

-Developed chat bot for Cisco Webex Teams that is integrated with company’s network, ERP, CRM (Salesforce) and other software.
+Developed chatbot for Cisco Webex Teams that is integrated with the company’s network, ERP, CRM (Salesforce), and other software.

-Developed many application for internal use like syslog, radius, log parsing, web applications etc.
+Developed many applications for internal use like Syslog, radius, log parsing, web applications, etc.

-Developed plugins and add-ons for Salesforce, Cisco Webex Teams (aka Spark), Splunk etc.
+Developed plugins and add-ons for Salesforce, Cisco Webex Teams (aka Spark), Splunk, etc.

-I was arrange Splunk partnership.
-Also I developed ISO 27001 policy (only software development part) for company.
+I arranged a Splunk partnership.
+Also, I developed ISO 27001 policy (only the software development part) for the company.

 ### Mingus Reklam ve Tasarım (Digital Agency)